tuanphpvn/aspnet-Home/README.md

 ```

 ##### Optimistic
-If you want to run on the bleeding edge and install the latest development version of KVM, run the following command:
+If you want to run on the bleeding edge and install the latest development version of `dnvm` and the DNX runtime, run the following command:

 ```
-@powershell -NoProfile -ExecutionPolicy unrestricted -Command "&{$Branch='dev';iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/master/kvminstall.ps1'))}"
+@powershell -NoProfile -ExecutionPolicy unrestricted -Command "&{$Branch='dev';iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/dev/dnvminstall.ps1'))}"
 ```

-After the script has run open a new command prompt to start using KVM.
+After the script has run open a new command prompt to start using `dnvm`.

 #### OS X:

+NOTE: These instructions are for the `master` branch and `kvm` only.
+Using `dnvm` from the Dev branch is a more manual process listed below

+##### Stable(ish)
 To install KVM and the correct version of Mono on OS X using [Homebrew](http://brew.sh) follow the following steps:

  * Install [Homebrew](http://brew.sh) if it is not already installed.